devops329/devops/instruction/selfHealing/selfHealing.md

 The ultimate goal of DevOps engineers is to automate themselves out of a job.
 The capstone of that automation is a system that automatically detects a problem, deploys a correction, and records the modification in an audit log.

-Consider a system where you have hooked up your Grafana observability alerts to call an AWS Lambda function that automatically corrects the problem and then simply notify the DevOps team that the correction has taken place.
+Consider a system where you have hooked up your Grafana observability alerts to call an AWS Lambda function.
+The function automatically corrects the problem then simply notifies the DevOps team that the correction has taken place.

 ![alt text](image.png)

 This could work well for things like auto scaling.
-When the CPU on your computing infrastructure reaches saturation the Lambda function would scale the available resources up.
+When the CPU on your computing infrastructure reaches a saturation threshold, the Lambda function would scale the available resources up.
 You can also do the reverse and scale down the resources when they are below a utilization threshold.

 ## AWS self healing

 Many AWS services come with automated self healing built right into the service.
-For example, RDS can monitory your database and automatically redirect write and read requests away from unhealthy replicas.
+For example, RDS can monitor your database and automatically redirect write and read requests away from unhealthy replicas.

 ![alt text](image-1.png)